You’ve got a full fuel tank and your tire pressure is just right. So which of the Keweenaw’s 160 miles of trail are you planning to check out?

 Due to the lack of available detours, some closures may be listed as ‘No Reroute Available’.
 Be prepared to trailer your equipment around these sections.
 Do not attempt to ride on closed trails, they have been barricaded off for the safety of the public.
 Always stay on signed trails.
 Remember, nowhere in Michigan can you ride on designated “M” or “US” highways.
 Be aware of where you are permitted to operate an ATV/ORV before you go.
 Each county has local ordinances that may allow ORV operation on select roadways.
 Before you ride on a roadway, check with the local sheriff’s office or a county office to verify roads open to ORV use.

 Trails from Mass City to Calumet are State of Michigan DNR Rail-Trails and are multi-use.
 That means other non-motorized users may be on the trail.
 Get your Michigan DNR ATV license online or use this map to find a local retailer to purchase licenses and permits.
 Doing so helps to provide financial resources to keep our trails in top shape.

 The Portage Lake Lift Bridge is the only way (at least “by land”) to cross the Portage Canal from Houghton to Hancock.
-You can trailer across the bridge, but it’s a lot more fun to ride your ORV under it!
+You can trailer across the bridge, but it’s a lot more fun to ride your ORV over it!
 But you’ll need an escort if you choose to cross on your SxS or ATV.